foundrybot-ca/foundrybot/README.md

   -  **k8s-w3**

 # ** STEP 2: DEPLOY Configuration**

-At this point you are left with a MASTER and blank 12 MINIONS, this is by design as you may choose to use your own configuration tools.
+At this point you are left with a MASTER and 12 blank MINIONS, this is by design to allow for existing tools to takeover,build or re-deployments and netwrok meshes

-BUT...
-I've also "pre-built" the master as a salt MASTER with predefined states that can be applied, and some basic cluster configuration tools and examples so you can build your own without starting from scratch.

-additionally: Ive included some sample commands to help you along.. simply type "shl" from thee root terminal for help
+BUT, Ive also included a couplee of tools to get you started.

 **# Optional**
 The script can also be deployed via EXPORTS and called from cron for "timed" deployments, ie: spin up at 7am, teardown at 4pm .. power off.